-5.1 The Key Chit: Each player first secretly chooses a number of their eligible Event chits determined by the exclusive rules of each game and places the Key Chit(s) directly into the draw cup.
+5.1 The Key Chit: Each player first secretly chooses any one or two (depending on the scenario) of their eligible Event chits and places this Key Chit(s) directly into the draw cup.

-This is an important step as it guarantees that at least one or more Event chits of your choice will be in the cup.
+This is an important step as it guarantees that at least one Event chit of your choice will be in the cup.
 Note, however, that it does not guarantee that it will be enacted this turn - the chit could still be drawn after the Fortunes of War Chit and thus cancelled.

-- 5.2 Included & Excluded Chits: After placing their Key Chit(s) into the cup, each player then flips their remaining Event chits over to their back side.
-Then, depending on the exclusive rules of the game, each player draws a number of these chits (without looking at their Unique Event sides) and both players add these included chits to the cup.
-The remaining Event Chits are excluded chits and placed off to the side out of play these chits are not used this turn!
-Players may not look at the Unique Event side of the excluded chits. - 5.3 Finishing the Draw Cup Setup: Finally, place both players' eligible Activation chits for any formations currently in the game, eligible CIC chits (depending on the game), and both Wild chits into the draw cup.
+5.2 Included & Excluded Chits: After placing their Key Chit(s) into the cup, each player then flips their remaining Event chits over to their back side.
+Then, depending on the instructions of the scenario being played, each player draws a number of these chits (without looking at their Unique Event sides) and both players add these included chits to the cup.
+The remaining Event Chits are excluded chits and placed off to the side out of play - these chits are not used this turn!
+Players may not look at the Unique Event side of the excluded chits.

+5.3 Finishing the Draw Cup Setup: Finally, place both players' eligible Activation chits for any formations currently in the game, eligible CIC chits (depending on the scenario being played), and both Wild chits into the draw cup.